 But a more fundamental change to day to day markets is taking place right now, and it’s the most likely candidate if we look back in 10 years and say “things changed, it is different now”.
 A growing portion of the markets are being traded not by humans, but by algorithms.
 It started with quants on trading desks, spread to HFT and is now taking over the individual investing world with robo-advisors.
 Most of the day to day gyrations of the market feel different, most days you get the sense R2D2 is on the other side of your trades.

 So if that is true and things have changed what does that mean for trading, investing and volatility?
 It means less fear in markets, especially the type of tail risk that humans obsess over.
-Computers don’t spend much time on something with a 1% probability when it can be concentrating on something with a 51% probability.
+Computers don’t spend much time concentrating on something with a 1% probability when they can be printing money on something with a 51% probability.

 Also, computer algorithms don’t panic.
 But they can break!
 And this could be the preview of what things are like.
 Long spells of complete algo driven calm, disrupted by the market equivalent of The Blue Screen of Death… the Flash Crash.